CalebKirkendall/CalebKirkendall/README.md

-- 👋 Hi, I’m Caleb aka @CelticCaleb
+- 👋 Hi, I’m Caleb
 - 👀 I’m interested in learning to code more and always improving myself
 - 🌱 I’m currently learning python and git overall
 - 💞️ I’m looking to collaborate on anything I can get my hands on
-- 📫 How to reach me ------ Discord: CelticCaleb#7777 - Twitter: @CalebCeltic - Email: CalebKirkendall@pm.me
+- 📫 How to reach me ------ Discord: Caleb_Kirk - Email: CalebKirkendall@pm.me

 <!---
 CelticCaleb/CelticCaleb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.